carestra/learn/java/README.md

 ## Install
-Use a software development kit manager such as https://sdkman.io/ so you can swich between different JDK version and vendors.
+Use a software development kit manager such as https://sdkman.io/ so you can switch between different JDK version and vendors.

 # Resources for learning Java
 ## Documentation